MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-session-lifetime.md

 * At 00:00, a user signs into their Windows 11 Microsoft Entra joined device and starts work on a document stored on SharePoint Online.
 * At 00:30, the user gets up and takes a break locking their device.
 * At 00:45, the user returns from their break and unlocks the device.
-* At 01:00, the user is prompted to sign in again based on the sign-in frequency requirement in the Conditional Access policy configured by their administrator, 1 hour after the initial sign-in.
+* At 01:00, the user is prompted to sign in again.
+This prompt is based on the sign-in frequency requirement in the Conditional Access policy configured by their administrator, 1 hour after the initial sign-in.

 Scenario 2 - User returns outside cycle

 * At 00:00, a user signs into their Windows 11 Microsoft Entra joined device and starts work on a document stored on SharePoint Online.
 * At 00:30, the user gets up and takes a break locking their device.
 * At 04:45, the user returns from their break and unlocks the device.
-* At 05:45, the user is prompted to sign in again based on the sign-in frequency requirement in the Conditional Access policy configured by their administrator, 1 hour after the PRT was refreshed at 04:45 (over 4hrs after the initial sign-in at 00:00).
+* At 05:45, the user is prompted to sign in again.
+This prompt is based on the sign-in frequency requirement in the Conditional Access policy configured by their administrator.
+It's now 1 hour after the PRT was refreshed at 04:45, and over 4 hours since the initial sign-in at 00:00.

 ### Require reauthentication every time

-There are scenarios where customers may want to require a fresh authentication, every time before a user performs specific actions like:
+There are scenarios where customers might want to require a fresh authentication, every time before a user performs specific actions like:

 * Accessing sensitive applications
 * Securing resources behind VPN or Network as a Service (NaaS) providers